-Generally speaking, HubSpot is for your marketers, and a customer relationship management (CRM) system is for your salespeople.
+Generally speaking, HubSpot inbound marketing software is for your marketers, and a customer relationship management (CRM) system is for your salespeople.
 The two need to work together to ensure that your marketing dollars turn into real sales.
 Check out the API integrations that HubSpot offers to see if your CRM can be connected.
 If you use a different CRM, consider using Zapier to integrate the activity between HubSpot and your CRM.
 We used to use Pipedrive and pass information via Zapier, and we loved that setup.
 We switched to HubSpot CRM, though, to manage everything in one place and get all the information on leads into the CRM side more easily.

 6. Import your contacts and leads.